The Morning-After Pill

 Emergency contraceptives are not as effective as regularly used methods like birth control pills and condoms and do not protect against sexually transmitted infections, like HIV.
 For help choosing the best regular birth control method for you, try this free online tool: Bedsider.

 Emergency contraceptive appears to decline in efficacy as BMI increases (starting at a BMI of 26 or greater).
 To calculate your BMI, please visit the Center for Disease Control and Prevention’s website.
 This calculator provides BMI and the corresponding BMI weight status category.
 Use this calculator for adults, 20 years and older.
 For children and teens, 2 through 19 years old, use the BMI Calculator for Children and Teens.
 If your BMI is over 26 we recommend using an alternative emergency contraceptive called ELLA.
-We currently do not offer ELLA in the office but you can purchase online here.
+We offer ELLA (prescription only) and My Way in the office.
+Call us or fill out the form below and we’ll get back to you with appointment options.